Interpretable Alzheimer's Diagnosis via Multimodal Fusion of Regional Brain Experts: Methods

 \section{Methods}

+Data used in the preparation of this paper were obtained from the ADNI database\footnote{\url{http://adni.loni.usc.edu}}.
+The ADNI was launched in 2003 as a public-private partnership led by Principal Investigator Michael W. Weiner, MD.
+The primary goal of ADNI has been to test whether serial MRI, PET, other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early AD.
+All participants provided written informed consent, and study protocols were approved by each participating site’s Institutional Review Board (IRB).
+Up-to-date information about the ADNI is available at \url{www.adni-info.org}.

-This study focuses on the amyloid and MRI subset of the Alzheimer's Disease Neuroimaging Initiative (ADNI) \cite{weiner2017recent} dataset, which integrates multimodal neuroimaging data, including amyloid PET, structural MRI, and demographic information (age, sex, education, race, and ethnicity).
+This study focuses on the multimodal neuroimaging data amyloid and MRI subset of the ADNI \cite{weiner2017recent} dataset, as well as demographic information (age, sex, education, race, and ethnicity).
 Amyloid PET and MRI were selected as representative molecular and structural biomarkers, providing complementary information on amyloid-$\beta$ deposition and neurodegenerative atrophy, respectively.

 After preprocessing and quality control, the final dataset included 1,530 unique participants, each contributing one imaging visit corresponding to their last available amyloid–MRI session (Table~\ref{tab:participant_info}).
-Each visit was labeled with the participant's clinical diagnosis of cognitively normal (CN), mild cognitive impairment (MCI), or Alzheimer's disease (AD) from the ADNI database.
+Each visit was labeled with the participant's clinical diagnosis of cognitively normal (CN), mild cognitive impairment (MCI), or Alzheimer's disease (AD).

 Amyloid PET features were aligned with MRI features by matching both subject ID and visit code to ensure same-session correspondence between modalities.
 For each modality, region-level measurements were defined using the FreeSurfer cortical and subcortical parcellation atlas~\cite{fischl2012freesurfer, desikan2006automated}.
+By mapping individual brain scans into a standardized set of ROI measures, FreeSurfer derives morphometric features (68 in total from left and right hemispheres), which are widely utilized as a testbed for evaluating computational models within AD research and serve as a robust and reproducible benchmark.
 For amyloid PET, we extracted standardized uptake value ratios (SUVRs) indicating regional amyloid-$\beta$ plaque burden, and for MRI, regional volumes (mm³) of the brain.